 Unit Testing in ASP.NET MVC Applications

 A significant benefit of using the MVC pattern in ASP.NET is that you can easily implement unit tests for your Web application.
-This is particularly true in comparison to the ASP.NET Web Forms page model, where unit testing is more complex because it is difficult to isolate specific functionality, and because testing Web Forms pages requires that you invoke the Web server and run the complete page pipeline.
+The ability to create unit tests for ASP.NET MVC applications was an important goal throughout the design and development of ASP.NET MVC.
 ASP.NET MVC has been architected for testability without dependencies on the IIS server, on a database, or on external classes.

 When you create a new ASP.NET MVC project in Visual Studio, the Create Unit Test Project dialog box is displayed.
 If you select Yes and create unit tests, a test project will be created in your ASP.NET MVC solution that contains unit tests for the account controller and the home controller.
 These test classes provide a good introduction to MVC unit testing.